-19 Creveld 1985, p.
+&lt;sup>19 Creveld 1985, p.
 274.

-Gabriel, Richard; Savage, Paul.
-1978.
+&lt;sup>20 Gabriel, Richard; Savage, Paul 1978.
 Crisis in Command: Mismanagement in the Army.
 New York: Hill and Wang, pp. 86-88.

-Israeli army slogan "Risk, Risk, Risk" - to gain initiative on the battlefield against superior enemy.
-Cf. Yale, Wesley W.; White, Isaac D. and Manteuffel, Hasso E. von.
-1970.
+&lt;sup>21 Israeli army slogan "Risk, Risk, Risk" - to gain initiative on the battlefield against superior enemy.
+Cf. Yale, Wesley W.; White, Isaac D. and Manteuffel, Hasso E. von 1970.
 Alternative to Armageddon: The Peace Potential to Lightning War.
 New Brunswick, N. J.: Rudgers University Press, pp. 149-150.

-However, if a country does not belong to a "superpower" category and cannot project overwhelming military might against its foes, it needs capable and innovative leaders, because the uncertain and chaotic nature of war described by Clausewitz22 has not changed.
-The commander on the battlefield still faces the two most fundamental choices: risk immediate action into the unknown or wait for information that might never come, while in the meantime the opportunity to win the battle has been missed23.
+war described by Clausewitz has not changed.
+The commander on the battlefield still faces the two most fundamental choices: risk immediate action into the unknown or wait for information that might never come, while in the meantime the opportunity to win the battle has been missed.

 Despite the need to be innovative, we seem to live in times where militaries tend to return to command-by-plan or command-by-directive philosophies.
-It is facilitated by the "zero defect" culture that has made fear of failure widespread24 among service personnel25.
+It is facilitated by the "zero defect" culture that has made fear of failure widespread among service personnel.
 The situation is made even more difficult to reverse because of the modern tendency to over-rely on technology.

-The straw of hope can be found in the words of British strategist Liddell Hart who has claimed that force can always crush force, given sufficient superiority in strength or skill, but it cannot crush ideas26.
+The straw of hope can be found in the words of British strategist Liddell Hart who has claimed that force can always crush force, given sufficient superiority in strength or skill, but it cannot crush ideas.
 Hence, as long as the idea of need for innovation in armies is discussed and developed, the potential of armed forces to cope with the modern unpredictable security environment can be increased dramatically.